ghanouBena/php-mvc/README.md

 Follow this step to run this MVC
 1- move the folder of mvc to the document root where your web server is running

+2 - you can using the config.php to set your custom information

-2 - go to the browser and run the mvc
+3 - go to the browser and run the mvc
  ENJOY!!

  NOTE: you can using Virtual host if you want to used